German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 fresh fruit, juice & herb tea yogurt fresh fruit parfait hot lemon (I leave most of the yogurt) oatmeal with herb tea

-spelt toast almond butter herb tea or grain beverage rye toast avocado with tahini and grain beverage fresh fruit in season: ripe figs & kumquats or persimmons and apples
+spelt toast almond butter herb tea or grain beverage rye toast with avocado and grain beverage fresh fruit in season: ripe figs & kumquats or persimmons and apples

 papaya and mango with lemon water sliced grapefruit and oranges corn tortilla & avocado